 Now it’s time to create containers.
 Docker has containers, a container is a service installed and you can pile containers to add more services.
 Let’s go to work and stop rare words!!

-This tutorial talks about to create an image that you can use and reuse.
+This tutorial talks about creating an image that you can use and reuse.
 Time to create.
 Move to a new folder and create a file called Dockerfile and add the next lines:

 ENV APACHE_LOG_DIR /var/www/html

 - FROM chialab/php:5.6-apache: tell what docker image you want to use.
 I’m choosing chialab images because have a lot of libraries installed.
 You can choose another one if you want.
 Feel free, I always use it because have all I need for development.
-Search images here: https://hub.docker.com/
+Search images here: Hub docker

 - ENV APACHE_LOG_DIR /var/www/html : Tell image internal environment variable.

 Time to build.
-We have a simple Dockerfile and now need to build our image, open terminal window and move to the Dockerfile folder and execute command:
+We have a simple Dockerfile and now need to build our image, open the terminal window and move to the Dockerfile folder and execute the command:

 $ docker build -t apache .